Skip to content

 Steps

 Once you have added the operation to the list of recorded steps, you can go one step further and ask Rapise to verify the data returned.
-To do that, click on the Verify button that is displayed next to the Record button.
+To do that, click the Verify button that is displayed next to the Record button.
 The step will now switch to bold to indicate that a verification step is also included.

 tutorial_soap_pic8